jidongxiao/CSCI1200-DataStructures/lectures/22_hash_tables_I/README.md

 ```
 - The 2nd method is better, but can be improved further.
 The theory of good hash functions is quite involved and beyond the scope of this course.

-- You can run [this program](hash_test.cpp) which will show that the second hash function produces a lower collision rate:
+- You can run this program [hash_test.cpp](hash_test.cpp) which will show that the second hash function produces a lower collision rate:

 ```console
 $ g++ -Wall -Wextra hash_test.cpp